micolous/ircbots/README.md

 Requires feedparser.

+## linkbot ##

+IRC bot that links two different IRC channels (presumably on different networks) together.
+Poor man's way to link together two IRC servers.

+Note that joins, parts, quits, bans, kicks etc. are not propegated by this bot, and it is not possible to administer one channel from the other side.

+If you want more complete functionality, you should set up proper IRC links.
+This bot is designed for where that is not possible to do.

 ## regexbot ##

 A simple IRC bot that keeps a rotating list of messages to perform regular expressions on.
 By default it keeps 25 messages in it's buffer, but this can be changed with a configuration change.